moosoy/SwiftIconv/README.md

-# StringIconv
+# SwiftIconv
 Decode bytes array to String using iconv.
 Foundation.framework does not provide a simple decoding method that discards illegal sequence or transliterate unsupported characters.
-StringIconv provides a feasible method that statisfies the problem.
+SwiftIconv provides a feasible method that statisfies the problem.

 ### case - from Data to String